cosmos/sdk-tutorials/ida-customizations/academy/0-welcome/index.md

       title: Week 0 -   Getting Started
       href: /ida-course/LPs/week-0/
       description: |
-        This chapter is completely optional and a good introduction if you are new to blockchain technology or need a refresher on Golang and a short overview of dev terms you will encounter when working with Cosmos:
+        This chapter is completely optional and a good introduction if you are new to blockchain technology or need a refresher on Golang and a short overview of dev terms you will encounter when working with the Interchain:
       links:
         - title: Blockchain basics
           path: /ida-course/0-blockchain-basics/1-blockchain.html